Font Format

 Underline style & color

-When the underline Auto color is selected, the actual color of the underline matches the font color of the text.
-For example, if the text is formatted with the blue font color, the underline will be blue too.
+When the "Auto" underline color is selected, the actual color of the underline matches the font color of the text.
+For example, if the text is formatted with the blue font color, the underline will be blue, too.

 Bold